wpdunk/RoombaJS/README.md

 #USER STORIES
 As a hoover operator,
 I want to be able to map out the room environment,
-So that dirt can hoover locations can be tracked.
+So that dirt and hoover locations can be tracked.

 As a hoover operator,
 I want to be able to process hoover driving instructions,